yamasite/agora-web-sdk-tutorial-en-us/content/video-capture-render.md

 - A camera is connected to the PC.
 - The browser has access to the camera.

-For the Agora RTC Web SDK, refer to the following steps:
+For the Agora RTC Web SDK to capture video for a webpage, refer to the following steps:

 1. Call `getCameras` to get a list of available cameras.